kevinmatthes/routines/README.md

 A set of common build routines and steps.

+Many projects require similiar build instructions which only differ regarding certain parameters specific to their repository, such as the name of the compilation target.
+Writing them from scratch over and over again for each new repository is not efficient and leaves the build routines in an unsynchronised state.
+In case a critical bug should be found in one of them, all would need to be edited by hand in order to fix it.

 ## License

 This project's license is **GPL 2** (as of June 1991).
 The whole license text